saif-ellafi/play-by-the-writing/README.md

 1. Make sure Espanso works fine in your system and starts and works correctly (test with `:espanso`)
 2. Download the MacOs zip archive
-3. Unzip and merge the archive `PlayBTW_v3_11_ai_macos.zip` into `~/Library/Application\ Support/espanso`
+3. Unzip and merge the archive `PlayBTW_v3_11_ai_macos.zip` into `~/Library/Application\ Support/espanso`.
+Alternatively, from a terminal, you can run `unzip -o -d ~/Library/Application\ Support/espanso ~/Downloads/PlayBTW_v3_11_ai_macos.zip` which will achieve the same result.

-You can also run `unzip -o -d ~/Library/Application\ Support/espanso ~/Downloads/PlayBTW_v3_11_ai_macos.zip`
+Note 1: If you get an error saying that Apple cannot check this application for malicious software, we are investigating this issue.
+For now the only thing that works is if you go to the Open Source code and compile PlayBTW by yourself, this is how MacOS will admit this is safe.

-If you accidentally replace, and do not merge and get errors, simply restart the Espanso service and all will be fine.
+Note 2: If you accidentally replace, and do not merge and get errors, simply restart the Espanso service and all will be fine.

 That's it, test an oracle example with `:qq`.